latinschool/sqlintro/README.md

 				-- Select all the titles from posts
 				-- Select all the titles AND authors from posts
 				-- Select only the first two records from users

 	 2) CHANGE A VALUE
 			-- change Caesar's last name to be Castaneda and the email to ccastaneda@latinschool.org

+	3) DELETE A RECORD
+			-- delete the first record from the posts table

 ## BONUS: